 To use your Raspberry Pi as a VPN router seems to be more complicated that it actually is.
 In a nutshell those are the steps required:

 - Install Raspbian Buster onto your Raspberry Pi.
-I am using Raspbian Light as a graphical interace is not necessary.
+I am using Raspbian Light as a graphical interface is not necessary.

 - Get RaspAP up and running.
 This turns your Raspberry Pi into a Wi-Fi hotspot or access point.